Loma, CO – July 26, 2012

 Yesterday Tyler and I stopped at Over the Edge Sports in Fruita.
 We rented two mountain bikes for our ride today.
 The brand of the bikes was Rocky Mountain.
-Each one retailed for $2,400.
+Each one retailed for US$2,400.
 The rental price included two bikes, one helmet (Tyler already had his), two emergency kits, and damage insurance on each bike.

-One of the maps we had stated the following about the trail:
+One of the parking areas for the Kokopeli Trails is at the bottom of this valley.One of the maps we had stated the following about the trail:

 - Rustler’s Loop – 3.4 Miles – Easy – This trail is a great practice/warm-up loop for beginners and intermediates.
 Ride the trail clockwise starting up the DT road to the single tracks.
 You may access the trail from the main parking lot or drive up and over the hogback and park right next to the trail.
 (Easy)

 There are 11 other trails one can access in this Kokopelli system.
 We had seen a video in the store yesterday of one of the challenging routes, Moore Fun.
 I am not sure I would even try to walk that trail.
 I know for a fact I would not ride that trail.
 I will leave that to my friends Jesus and Charlie from Madrid.

 Both parking lots are at roughly 4,000 feet elevation.
 Most of Rustler’s Loop is on top of a mesa which rises to nearly 4,600 feet.
 That meant the first part of the trail went straight up.
 Luckily that part was a one-lane dirt road.